serverless/serverless-graphql/README.md

 # visit http://localhost:3000 in your browser
 ```

 Use live data from the development environment.
 You need to make sure you have access to your deployed lambda functions.
+This works only after you deployed it to production.

 ```
 npm run update-schema